JosephM101/hass-os-installer-iso/README.md

 ## Building on a Debian-based system
 This repository uses the [`just`](https://github.com/casey/just) command runner, which will need to be installed on your host system. `just` is a command runner like `make`, however is much simpler and was much more attractive for my use cases.

-> I would recommend against installing `just` from Debian's repositories.
-At the time of writing, it is several versions behind current.
+> I would recommend against installing the `just` package from Debian's repositories.
+At the time of writing, it is several versions behind.

 To install `just` on your system, you can run the following commands: